c-birdsey/living-machine/new-machine/README.md

 # New Machine Init
-Personal repo with all steps for configuring a new machine - a checklist of sorts
+Enumerating all the steps for configuring a new machine - a checklist of sorts

 ## Apps and Installs